boblogdev/stargate_quiz/README.md

 I plan to utilize the knowledge and experience gained from Milestone 1, which involved HTML/CSS and Bootstrap, to construct this project.
 In addition, I will build upon this foundation by incorporating JavaScript, thereby demonstrating my proficiency in this particular area of study.

+The site comprises a single page that displays certain elements at specific junctures during gameplay, while concealing others.
+In retrospect, it might have been more prudent to divide the site into three separate pages, one for showcasing the buttons, another for displaying the gameHud, and a third for presenting the scoreboard.

 ## Table of Contents:

 - [User Experience](#)